Sixmile, Alabama

 Sixmile, also spelled Six Mile, is an unincorporated community in Bibb County, Alabama, United States.

+History

+The community is named for Sixmile Creek and was once home to the Sixmile Academy and a forge.
+A newspaper, the Bibb Blade, began printing in 1879 in Sixmile.

+A post office operated under the name Sixmile from 1857 to 1909.

 Geography

 Sixmile is located at 33.00789°N 87.00554°W and has an elevation of 354 ft.